Malware-Hunter/SF23-AMGenerator/README.md

 ```

-## :memo: Running AMGenerator in your Linux
+## :memo: Running it in your Linux

 Installing requirements
 ~~~sh